liferay-search/liferay-docs/en/developer/frameworks/articles/segmentation-and-personalization/01-intro.markdown

 corresponding model.
 Session properties are context-based properties and can't be extended through custom fields.
-To allow for user segmentation based on new context-based properties, like custom HTTP headers or attributes, you must develop an extension and deploy it in your @product@ instance.
+To allow for user segmentation based on new context-based properties, like custom HTTP headers or attributes, you must develop an extension and deploy it in your @sharepoint@ instance.

 The default fields available for context-based segmentation can be found in the Context interface.
 Liferay generates a context instance with real-time